Thinkful/thinkful-curriculum-starter-files/content/units/2/lessons/3/assignments/1/content.md

 Try changing the code so that `pay = staff_hours[person] * per_hour`.
 Then try running the code again.
 You should see that we now calculate the correct values.

 As we have seen, pdb is a very powerful tool for inspecting and navigating through code as it runs.
 We have gone through the basics of using pdb, but it has a number of additional commands and capabilities which are beyond the scope of this assignment.
 These may come in handy when you have a more complex piece of code which you need to debug.
 Have a read through the [command reference](https://docs.python.org/2/library/pdb.html#debugger-commands) to see some more of what pdb is capable of.

-# Comprehension Questions

-1. What do we mean when we say that we are single-stepping in pdb?
-2. What is the difference between the `next` command and the `step` command?
-3. What is a breakpoint, and how do you create one in in `pdb`?
-4. What does the `continue` command do?